Cookies on the Gambling Commission website

 This guidance is not a substitute for the LCCP or independent legal advice.
 Anyone requiring clarification on the regulatory issues contained in this document should seek their own independent legal advice.

-In this guidance, the word 'must' denotes a legal obligation, while the word 'should' is a recommendation of good practice, and is the standard that the Gambling Commission (the Commission) expects licensees to adopt and evidence.
+In this guidance, the word 'must' denotes a legal obligation, while the word 'should' is a recommendation of good practice, and is the standard that the Gambling Commission expects licensees to adopt and evidence.
 The Commission will expect licensees to be able to explain the reasons for any departures from that standard.

 The Commission has a duty to permit gambling if we think it is reasonably consistent with the three licensing objectives set out in the Gambling Act 2005 (opens in a new tab) (the Act).
 These objectives are to: